Nkluge-correa/Aira/README.md

 ## Demo & Intended Use

 In our [demo](https://playground.airespucrs.org/aira), we provide the user with a control panel to interact with our open domain models.
 The closed domain models are all available in this repository for download.
-We also provide the possibility to users to conduct conversations with a prompt-tune version of [ChatGPT](https://openai.com/blog/chatgpt) (`Chat-Aira`), so that people can compare the capabilities of open-domain conversational chatbots (`Aira`) created via fine-tunning and those created via fine-tunning + RLHF (`Chat-Aira`).
+This repository only shows how to fine-tune GPT models via the OpenAI API.
+If you want to fine-tune open-source models, visit our [HuggingFace models](https://huggingface.co/nicholasKluge) (they have guides on how to replicate their development).

 We made available a copy of our demo application (built using [`dash`](https://dash.plotly.com/)) in this repository.
 Assets can be found in the `assets` folder and the app in the `Aira-app.py` file.